gkswns95/hybrid-imputation/README.md

     $ pip install -r requirments.txt
     ```
 ## Data Usage
 We have utilized three real-world sports multi-agent trajectory datasets, including Soccer (Metrica), Basketball (NBA), and American Football (NFL).
-Each dataset can be downloaded from the following link: **Google Drive**.
+Each dataset can be downloaded from the following link: [Google Drive](https://drive.google.com/drive/u/0/folders/1QzaSsOVq4bccs90UjCS0-TJwvgxjErZn).

 - **Soccer Dataset (Metrica)**
     - The soccer data is provided by [Metrica Sports](https://metrica-sports.com).
 It includes trajectories for 22 players across 3 matches, sampled at 25Hz.
 We have downsampled the data to 10Hz and set a sequence length of 200, corresponding to 20 seconds of gameplay.
 The data preprocessing code is implemented in `datatools/metrica_data_processing.ipynb`, and the processed data used in our experiments can be downloaded from the Google Drive link provided above.